 Thank you for your interest in Indiana Solar for All.
-Applications for grants will be accepted online from June 15 to July 31, 2022.
-We hope to complete our selection of 2022 applicants by the end of August.
+Applications for grants will be accepted online from May 16 to June 30, 2023.
+We hope to complete our selection of grant recipients by the end of August.
 Successful candidates will receive training in time to participate in the Fall installations.

 Process for New Applicants: